 The Joycean paradox I was wrestling with that Christmas - and it wasn't a troubling paradox but I did fear that it might yet prove itself to be too good to be true or too sweet to last - was that, yes, I'd helped to bury all three of these men but in so many powerfully consoling ways, they were not gone from my life.
 Of course it couldn't happen face to face anymore but from time to time - and not just in dreams - I was still having something very much like conversations with all of them.
 Indeed, I don't think I'd ever learned so much from Greg than in the months immediately following his death.

 After I got home from Ted's Pudding Party I took Ben our fearless border collie out for his evening ablutions in the half-frozen Thames River.
 The snow was still falling as larking students across the way in Harris Park just north of Eldon House, tobogganed down one of the steepest hills in London on requisitioned cafeteria trays, unknowingly acting out one of my own favourite stunts from half a lifetime before.
-On this particular night, that too felt like a kind of ghostly apparition even though, as far as I could determine, I was still alive, alive-o, and deeply thankful to be so.
+On this particular night, that too felt like a kind of ghostly apparition even though, as far as I could determine, that was not me in spectral form on the other side of the river; I was still here - very much alive, alive-o - and deeply thankful to be so.

 I decided it was the presence or absence of a sacramental view of life which makes people alive to the spiritual wonder which drenches Joyce's story, or only cognizant of the depressing litany of death and decay which is gleaned by a more scientific reading.
 Anyone with even a wobbly sense of history or religion knows that death may mark the passing of a being's physical presence on this earth but that in myriad, meaningful ways, no one utterly dies.
 The great Catholic writer, G.K.
 Chesterton - the universally acknowledged Emperor of Paradox - laid out the dynamic here brilliantly, pointing out that if you want to be fruitfully haunted by the dead, then you must invite them into your life by paying them some sort of homage or tribute: "Tradition means giving votes to the most obscure of all classes, our ancestors.
 It is the democracy of the dead.
 Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about."